 When I get ready to use Cassia for hair, I first make sure there will be a few hours in which I don’t have to leave the house.
-(Yes, this is a hair treatment you want to leave on for a few hours.)
-Then I collect my ingredients:
+(Yes, this is a hair treatment you want to leave on for a few hours!)

 - hot water (just not boiling anymore, 350ml or 1.5 cups)

 - a few drops of oil

 By the way, Cassia has a strengthening effect on your hair, but can also be a little drying, hence the additional oil.
 I usually use Camellia Seed oil*, but any oil your hair likes will do.